Rich Keeble

 Rich Keeble is a British actor and voiceover artist.
-He is known for appearances in TV series including Brian Hetherington in Rivals, Mr Arnold in Good Omens, two series of The Emily Atack Show as well as appearances in Ghosts, The Change, and Meet the Richardsons.
-His voice acting for video games includes playing The Mouth of Sauron in The Lord of the Rings: Gollum, Frank Fairburne in Strange Brigade, Monoco in Clair Obscur: Expedition 33, and various characters in the Total War: Warhammer series.
+He is known for appearances in TV series including Brian Hetherington in Rivals (2024-present), Mr Arnold in Good Omens (2023), Trevor in The Change (2023-2025), and various characters in The Emily Atack Show (2020-2021).
+Other TV appearances include Ghosts (2022), The Beaker Girls (2023) and Trying (2022).

-Education
+He is also known for his voice acting in video games including Monoco and other characters in Clair Obscur: Expedition 33 (2025), Fenrico in Wuthering Waves (2025), and Frank Fairburne in Strange Brigade (2018).

+Early life

 Keeble attended Tiffin School in Kingston upon Thames in the 1990s.

 Career

 Television, film and online

 Between 2010 and 2015, Keeble appeared as various characters in sketches for Lee Nelson's Well Good Show, Alan Carr's Summertime Specstacular, Alan Carr's New Year Specstacular, hidden camera show Fool Britannia (starring Dom Joly), and had small roles in sitcoms Birds of a Feather and The Delivery Man.
 In 2013, he appeared in a recurring ident on the BBC directed by Victoria Pile, playing the character of Gary whose living room is invaded by a panda played by Steve Marsh.

 In 2015 he portrayed Dr. Williams in the drama thriller film Survivors.

 Keeble co-writes and stars in the comedy web series Rich Keeble Vanity Project which won the "Best UK Series" award at UK Web Fest, and later won "Best British Web Series" at the 2017 Pilot Light TV Festival, and "Best Supporting Actor (comedy)" (for co-star Sam Legassick) at the Indie Series Awards.
 It was also nominated for "Best UK Series" and "Best Writing" in the web series competition of the 24th Raindance Film Festival.

 In November 2016 he regularly appeared on the entertainment television series Animal Antics on Viasat Nature, directed by Nick Mavroidakis (Rude Tube).
 In March 2017 he appeared in Comedy Central's Bad Snappers and Channel 4's The Last Leg, appearing as a journalist in a sketch with Mr Blobby, and in another episode as an archaeologist discovering the remains of hosts Adam Hills, Josh Widdicombe and Alex Brooker.
 He appeared in an episode of The Rebel with Simon Callow in November 2017.

 He provided the voice of the radio DJ on the Halloween special live episode of Inside No.9 broadcast on BBC Two on 28 October 2018.
 He was 'Richard the lawyer' in the 2018 Christmas special of Through the Keyhole, with Keith Lemon and Christopher Biggins.